Harari-Lab/TRTpred/README.md

-# Framework for Tumor Reactive TCR Prediction
+# TRTpred Library

 ## Introduction

 R library providing the functions to train, evaluate, and apply tumor reactive T cell predictors referred as to TRTpred.
-All information about the predictors and evaluation framework can be found Pétremand R., *et al*.
+All information about the predictors and evaluation framework can be found at Pétremand R., *et al*.
 Nature Biotechnology (2024) DOI: [10.1038/s41587-024-02232-0](https://doi.org/10.1038/s41587-024-02232-0)

 In short, TRTpred library is composed of functions to perform different tasks: